BelievingHeart/markdowns/opencv_cuda.md

 1. Types of gpuMat that are efficient for a GPU to compute
 - Channels: 1 or 4
 - Depths:   char or float, no double
-  - For memory efficiency, a 3 channel image is usually spilt up to 3 images and have functions worked on each of them
+  - For memory efficiency, a 3 channel image is usually spilt up to 3 images and have functions worked on each of them[:link:](src/cvCUDAstream.md)
   - If the operation doesn't consider neighbors, reshape it into single channel image.
 2. Never use arithmetic operators in a row
 - Memory allocation in GPU is extreamly expensive.
 Do operations in place if possible.